 The course of CFS is variable and unpredictable.
 In most cases, the disease shows over the years, after the initial phase, a pattern of deterioration and improvement.
 The problems usually last for three to nine years.
 Most patients gradually become slightly better, however, a significant minority remains severely affected.

-- Don’t smoke, drink modestly, get enough sleep and eat and live healthy and balanced.
+- Don’t smoke, drink responsible, get enough sleep and eat and live healthy and balanced.

 - Drink water, water is essential.